-No. A "living will" is just a written statement of your wishes or instructions about health care treatment.
-You may include this information in your health care proxy.
+No. A living will is a written statement of your wishes or instructions about health care treatment which may be included in your health care proxy.

 Why should I choose a health care agent?

 If you become too sick to make health care decisions, someone must decide for you.
 The health care proxy lets you control your medical treatment by: